lpupp/binance-tracker/README.md

 That is, it will notify you and open a browser window with the exchange of the crypto pair that triggered the condition.
 Note, however, that the candlestick frequency loaded in the browser may be incorrect (as this can currently not be set in the url).
-Reference the notification for the correct frequency.
+Reference the notification pop-up for the correct frequency.

 ### 5. Start tracking crypto pairs
 ```bash